 While the organisational structure and funding mechanisms of health systems varies across Europe, the general reliance on the biomedical model of healthcare with all its associated costs, inefficiencies, inequalities of access and patient dissatisfaction calls for a radically new approach.
 With increasing costs of the treating of chronic disease, the inexorable increase in costs associated with an ageing population and the demands of ever more expensive medical technologies, there appears little prospect that resources can match demand.
 Systemic change is required.

 CAM offers solutions to these seemingly intractable problems providing healthcare delivery based on supported self-responsibility and health literacy that can do much to support health maintenance and the prevention of illness.
-The CAM model also offers financial sustainability by encouraging disease prevention via less costly interventions that potentially lead to long lasting outcomes of treatment.
+The CAM model also offers financial sustainability by encouraging disease prevention via less costly interventions that potentially lead to long-lasting outcomes of treatment.
 There is a small but growing amount of evidence to show that the introduction of CAM into primary care can improve morbidity and mortality while reducing healthcare costs.

 Sustaining the EU health workforce

 The CAMbrella project calculated there are some 300,000 CAM providers working in the EU.
 Most of them are currently practitioners or MDs working outside national health systems in the private sector.
 At the same time, there are predictions of a looming crisis in the provision of sufficient EU healthcare providers to meet future needs.
 In these circumstances, the health agenda has to change to emphasise prevention and the means to achieve healthy ageing.
-This can be delivered with the input from a ready made CAM workforce able to deliver relevant messages and practices that offer at least a partial solution to the problem.
+This can be delivered with the input from a ready-made CAM workforce able to deliver relevant messages and practices that offer at least a partial solution to the problem.

 CAM and EU Health policies – 'Investing in Health'

-In the last decade a set of policy orientations for European public health policies has been developed by the EU Commission like ‘health in all policies’ or the guideline ‘Health for Growth’.
+In the last decade, a set of policy orientations for European public health policies has been developed by the EU Commission like ‘health in all policies’ or the guideline ‘Health for Growth’.
 These strategies aim to integrate European health policies within all other European policies.
-Due to the financial and economic crisis, the overarching aim of the EU Commission is now to concentrate all political activities of the Union on achieving a better economic performance.
+Due to the financial and economic crisis, the overarching aim of the EU Commission is now to concentrate all political activities of the Union on achieving better economic performance.

-Because it accounts for major outlay of public finances, health policy is a focus of this development.
-The EU Commission health department, DG SANCO, has therefore suggested concentrating European public health policies on ‘Investing in Health’ with the objective to invest in sustainable health systems, to focus on health as investment in human capital and to reduce inequalities in health.
+Because it accounts for a major outlay of public finances, health policy is a focus of this development.
+The EU Commission health department, DG SANCO, has therefore suggested concentrating European public health policies on ‘Investing in Health’ with the objective to invest in sustainable health systems, to focus on health as an investment in human capital and to reduce inequalities in health.
 These general policy objectives suggest substantial changes to the existing health system, improving its cost efficiency through sound innovation, promoting good health and investing in human capital.
-Finding cost-reductions whilst ensuring the provision of better health for the European workforce are paramount.
+Finding cost-reductions whilst ensuring the provision of better health for the European workforce is paramount.

 CAM is consistent with the priorities of this EU Health Strategy particularly promoting healthy ageing and supporting innovative health systems.
-CAM practices inherently promote health literacy and healthy lifestyle habits, and are often used for the management of chronic diseases that are major causes of lost work days like back pain, stress and depression.
-CAM thus has a role to play in building economic prosperity by enhancing health in the work place and cutting illness-related absences.
+CAM practices inherently promote health literacy and healthy lifestyle habits and are often used for the management of chronic diseases that are major causes of lost work days like back pain, stress and depression.
+CAM thus has a role to play in building economic prosperity by enhancing health in the workplace and cutting illness-related absences.
 In fact, CAM is the outstanding major, low-cost innovation available in Europe.
 It is no exaggeration to say that CAM’s time has come as it has the potential to enable public health systems across the EU to attain the goals of the European health policy ‘Investing in Health’ and thus support sustainable healthcare systems.